 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The road works will, for example, require a range of ancillary plant, vehicles and NRMM for cold milling in preparation for carriageway resurfacing.
-Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 50m north of the scheme and are not screened from the scheme extents.
+Noise will also be generated by using breakers (jackhammers), chipping hammers, use of rollers, etc. As a result, there is potential for noise and vibration effects to residential properties within the local area, the closest of which lies approx. 72m south of the A1 within the scheme extents.

-However, the works are not located within a CNMA or CQA, with the aim being to compete the noisiest works by 23:00.
+However, the works are not located within a CNMA or CQA, and while they will be completed over ten nights, the aim will be to complete the noisiest works by 23:00.
 In addition, the proximity of road space suggests that residents have a degree of tolerance to noise and disturbance.